Master of Music Program (M.M.)

 An interview will follow the audition performance.
 Be prepared to answer questions about your previous performing and teaching experience, future plans, and career aspirations.
 The interview will be conducted in English. *This can be recorded as video link or online (live audition)

-3 Sight-reading: Applicant will be asked for sight reading to be considered for Assistantship in accompanying
+3) Sight-reading: Applicant will be asked for sight reading to be considered for part-time position in accompanying.

 Please record a one-minute introduction video with these following information: